MyronKoch-dev/LECTURE-resources-ver-0.1/OXFORD_v2.md

 ---

 ### **6. DeepSeek**
-- A **high-performing open-source model** optimized for reasoning and efficiency.
+- **High-performing open-source model** optimized for reasoning and efficiency.
 - **Training:** Trained on multilingual and coding-heavy datasets.
 - **Variants:** Includes DeepSeek models fine-tuned for both text and multimodal inputs.